Ruskinkot1/TOTVS_solution/README.md

 Question 4
 Dataset contains many categorial variables with simple encoding.
 So, application of logistic regression and knn algorithms failed to make predictive models.
-Practically, tree algoritms (as decision trees, random forest and Gradient Boosting) showed their efficiency with so-called "dummy encoded" variables.
+Practically, tree algorithms (as decision trees, random forest and Gradient Boosting) showed their efficiency with so-called "dummy encoded" variables.
 Also tree-containing algoritms have at least 2 tunable hyperparameters.
 We choosed maximum tree depth and leaf nodes to tune.

-If I had more time, I would continue tuning of hyperparameters in GBC algoritm.
+If I had more time, I would continue tuning of hyperparameters in GBC algorithm.
 But I also need more data :)